d4r1us-drk/flix-cli/README.md

 ### Automatic Installation

 You can use the included `install.sh` script for automatic installation.
-This script requires sudo privileges.
+This script will ask you your sudo password for root privileges, if you want to know why, take a look at the manual installation.

 ```sh
 $ git clone https://gitlab.com/d4r1us-drk/flix-cli.git